f5devcentral/f5xc-emea-workshop/docs/class6/module2/lab2/lab2.rst

 6. **AI Orchestrator** sends the **LLM** response back to the **user**

-When using RAG systems we are able to add to the overall knowledge of the LLM with specific information.
+When using RAG systems, we can enhance the overall knowledge of the LLM with specific information.